-Underwriters are financial professionals that take on someone else’s risk in exchange for a fee.
-They evaluate risk and then determine a price for financial transactions such as purchasing an insurance policy or taking out a mortgage.
+Underwriters can also be financial professionals that evaluate risk and then determine a price for financial transactions such as purchasing an insurance policy or taking out a mortgage.

 In the world of equities, underwriters work with private companies to value their operations, connect with potential investors, and issue stock on a public exchange for the first time.

 Stock underwriters guide the company that’s issuing stock through the IPO process, making sure they satisfy all of the regulatory requirements imposed by the Securities and Exchange Commission (SEC), as well as the rules imposed by the exchange, such as the Nasdaq or the New York stock Exchange (NYSE).

 Recommended: What Is an IPO?

 Aside from the fact that an underwriter is required during the IPO process, there are many benefits to this role.
 An IPO’s underwriter helps create the market for the stock by contacting a wide range of institutional investors, including mutual funds, insurance companies, pension funds and more.

 They first reach out to this network of investors to gauge their interest in the company’s stock, and to see what those investors might be willing to pay.
 The underwriter uses those conversations to set the price of the IPO.